What You See When You Land in Delhi

 Beijing committed the equivalent of roughly $390 billion at the national and city level.
 India's National Clean Air Programme committed 19,614 crore rupees and spent 40 percent of that.

 The Delhi government increased its transport budget to 9,110 crore rupees, focused on metro expansion and electric buses.
-That is necessary.
+That is a step in the right direction.
 It is not sufficient for a city with over 11 million registered vehicles and 65 percent of its winter pollution blowing in from outside its borders.
+Regional action is the only answer.

 The research is not the problem.
-The Centre for Science and Environment, UrbanEmissions.info, and IIT researchers have mapped exactly what pollutes Delhi's air for decades.
-The problem is that this research does not trigger binding action.
+The Centre for Science and Environment, UrbanEmissions.info, and IIT researchers have mapped exactly what pollutes Delhi's air.
+The Modi government has created the institutional framework.
+The next gear is enforcement.

 Second: tie promotion and pay for environment officials to PM2.5 outcomes.
 Not to inspections conducted.
 Not to funds spent.
 To whether the number goes down.
-This is what made Beijing's system work.
+This is what made Beijing's system work and it is the single highest-leverage change available to India right now.

 Fourth: spend the money that is already allocated.
 858 crore rupees went unspent in one budget year.
 The funds exist.
 The plans exist.
-What is missing is the enforcement chain that connects allocation to outcome.
+The Modi government has done the hard work of building the programme.
+State agencies and local bodies must now deliver the execution.